jewettaij/visfd/doc/doc_filter_mrc.md

 if you use the default exponent of 2.
 *Changing the exponent will slow down the filter considerably.*

 The filter is truncated far away from the central peak at a point which is chosen automatically according the σ, σ_x, σ_y, σ_z parameters selected by the user.
-However this can be customized using the "-cutoff" and "-window-ratio" arguments if necessary (see below).
+However this can be customized using the "-truncate-threshold" and "-truncate" arguments if necessary (see below).

 ### -dog
 When the "**-dog**" or "**-dog-aniso**" filter is selected, a